telerik/xaml-docs/knowledge-base/kb-timeline-preserve-groups-expand-state.md

 ## Description

-How to preserve group collapse / expanded state when new items are added to the RadTimeline.
+How to preserve groups' collapsed/expanded state when new items are added to the RadTimeline.

 ## Solution

-Save the names of the TimelineItemGroupControl elements
+Save the names of the TimelineItemGroupControl elements.

 #### __[C#]__
 {{region kb-timeline-preserve-groups-expand-state-0}}